 Here is the agreement in brief:

-The Free School Agreement was signed on 20 November 2017 between Almega and Lärarnas Samverkansråd (Teachers’ Cooperation Council) covering the period from 01/09/2017 to 31/08/2020.
+The Free School Agreement was signed covering the period from 01/09/2020 to 31/08/2021 between Almega and Lärarnas Samverkansråd (Teachers’ Cooperation Council).
 Outside of the changes made, the agreement is otherwise unchanged.
 A PDF of the agreement (in Swedish) is available on Lärarförbundet web site.
 Please note that the salary agreement is part of the PDF.

-The agreement is a decentralised wage and salary agreement.
-Salary reviews take place on 1 September 2017, 2018 and 2019, unless otherwise agreed locally.
-Please note that no salary review date has been set for 2020; the 2019 salary review is thus the final regular salary review covered by the agreement.
+Please note that no salary review date has been set for 2021; the 2020 salary review was thus the final regular salary review covered by the agreement.

 Our interpretation of the agreement is that employers are obliged to invite both Lärarförbundet and Lärarnas Riksförbund to an opening meeting on the subject of the importance of discussing the basic conditions for the salary review and to, among other things, the ability to conduct a dialogue about entering into a locally-adapted negotiation agreement.
 In particular, we would like to emphasise the importance of discussing the requirements surrounding this year's salary review, the salary criteria, the objectives of the salary review, the content and quality of the salary discussions (in Swedish “lönesamtal”), and to jointly analyse the salary structure and the desired structure.
 This is particularly important since the teachers’ pay rise (“lärarlönelyftet” in Swedish), is generally not part of the salary review.